haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 |-------|-------|-------|--------|--------|
 | 11.7% | 8.6%  | 12.7% | 26.5%  | 40.5%  |

-At first, I started with a binary classification task.
+I started with a binary classification task.
 Review with star greater than 2 is treated as positive sample, otherwise as negative one.
-The model achieved 77.91% accuracy on the validation set after 2 epoch(see `train_keras_embedding.ipynb`).</br>
+The model achieved 77.91% accuracy on the validation set after 2 epoch training(see `train_keras_embedding.ipynb`).</br>

 I also trained a multi-label classification model using the same architecture on the same data set.
 I got about 40% validation accuracy after 1 epoch training (it was intended for 2 epoch, but I don't have much time to train it).
 The result can be checked in `train_multi_class.ipynb`.
-Feel free to continue my work, please let me know if you get better result. :-)
+Feel free to continue my work, let me know if you get better result!

 ## Requirements
 * `Keras`: `pip install keras`